 Do You Have a New Website that Needs to Rank on Google ASAP?

 What happens when you have a local business website with a low Domain Authority and you’ve no choice but to try to get it on the first page of Google?
 Case in point, this website’s domain name has the same problem – for now.
-Often in difficult keyword categories such as ones for SEO companies in NYC, the competition is fierce and most of SEO company websites have twice the Domain Authority or more than what we are working with.
-What should someone do when working with a website that’s practically a startup with very few backlinks and little or no Domain or Page Authority?
+Often in difficult keyword categories such as those for SEO companies in NYC, the competition is fierce.
+Most SEO company websites have twice the Domain Authority or more than what we are working with.
+What should someone do when working with a website that’s practically a startup with few backlinks and little or no Domain or Page Authority?

-Do I really need to get this website on the first page for “NYC SEO”?
+Do I need to get this website on the first page for “NYC SEO”?

-It’s probably not that important to be on page one, page two would suffice, but it would be nice to get on the bottom of the first page of Google.
-If I can get on page two for that SERP and maybe get on page one for a few long-tail keywords, my 10-year-old sole proprietorship will benefit greatly.
-I wouldn’t have to tell people anymore about my skills and abilities at improving their keyword positions in the search result rankings anymore.
+It’s important to be on page one, page two wouldn’t suffice.
+In the very least, it would be nice to get to the bottom of the first page of Google.
+If I can get on page two initially for that SERP and maybe get on page one for a few long-tail keywords, my career will benefit greatly.
+I wouldn’t have to tell people anymore about my skills and abilities to improve their keyword positions in the search result rankings.
 It would be self-evident.
 So getting this website to rank on Google for those search results is my top priority because it would be the only example I need in my portfolio of accomplishments.
 This week https://nycseopro.com moved onto the rankings for “NYC SEO” with an initial position #38, which is the bottom of page four.
-Last week I couldn’t find it any URLs on the first ten pages.
+Last week I couldn’t find any URLs on the first ten pages.
 Watch out Gregory Ortiz; here I come.

 Most SEO companies spend more time and resources building backlinks, and that’s what it’s all about for them.
-But admittedly, SEO writing is tedious, but who writes it matters, both to us and our clients.
-There’s been a lot of talk these days about fake news, fake reviews and even fake backlinks.
+Admittedly, SEO writing is tedious, but who writes it matters, both to us and our clients.
+There’s been a lot of talk these days about fake news, fake reviews, and even fake backlinks.
 Yet Google never tells anyone what it plans to do.
-But one look at the tools that are available can give you an idea of what’s next for Penguin.
+But one look at the available tools can give you an idea of what’s next for Penguin.
 The Penguin algorithm can rely on a few tools that we know of, like IP address tracking and on-page Readability Scores.
-If a published page has too many spelling and grammar errors, has a limited vocabulary, and was written by a non-native English speaker, how do you think its Readability score will be calculated.
-Combine those penalties with penalties on URLs that have lots of other similarly posted weakly-written articles and high Spam scores?
+If a published page has too many spelling and grammar errors, has a limited vocabulary, and was written by a non-native English speaker, how do you think its Readability score will be calculated?
+Combine those penalties with penalties on URLs that have lots of other similarly posted weakly-written articles and high Spam scores.
 Add in the IP evidence of overseas SEO companies posting content for their clients thousands of miles away from their website’s customers.
-When it comes to sorting through billions of pages of content, reviews, testimonials, and backlinks, how else do you think Google is going sort through them?
+When it comes to sorting through billions of pages of content, reviews, testimonials, and backlinks, how else do you think Google is going to sort through them?

 The main reasons for writing longer landing pages:

-- Longer pages can compensate for lack of PageRank on websites with low Domain Authority.
+- Longer pages can compensate for the lack of PageRank on websites with low Domain Authority.